saint7007/school-management/README.md

 - A course has 50 students maximum
 - A student can register to 5 course maximum

-##Tech stack
+## Tech stack
 So this repository built with love with following tech stack
-• Java
+- Java
-• Maven
+- Maven
-• Spring Boot
+- Spring Boot
-• Docker (docker-compose)
+- Docker (docker-compose)
-• JUnit
+- JUnit
-• MySQL
+- MySQL

 All the configuration is done in the **docker-compose.yaml** file.